godatadriven/python-devcontainer-template/post.md

 ### 📌 Recap

-To recap, we are trying to create a dev environment that installs the following:
+To recap, we are trying to create a dev environment that installs: 1) Java, 2) Python and 3) pyspark.

-- Python
-- Pyspark
-- Java

 And we want to do so *automatically*, that is, inside a Docker image.

 ### Project structure